bastosgabriel/claude-hackaton-security/README.md

 # Just one or two datasets
 python manage.py load_data --only cameras,fatores_urbanos

+# Just the priority-zone polygons
+python manage.py load_data --only areas_forca

 # Small slice for a quick smoke test
 python manage.py load_data --limit 1000

-# CSVs in a non-default location
+# Files in a non-default location
-python manage.py load_data --data-dir /absolute/path/to/csvs
+python manage.py load_data --data-dir /absolute/path/to/data
 ```

 Available datasets: `ocorrencias`, `cameras`, `disk_denuncia`,
-`fatores_urbanos`.
-Missing files are skipped with a warning rather than
+`fatores_urbanos`, `areas_forca`.
+Missing files are skipped with a warning
-aborting the whole run.
+rather than aborting the whole run.

 After loading you should see roughly: